-For very low relaxation time (i.e. lesser than a microsecond) viscoelastic fluid experimental determination is difficult, if not impossible.
-In the present work the relaxation time measurement of a weakly elastic polymer solution, too low to be measured using classical rheometry techniques, is assessed using a mixed experimental-numerical strategy.
-First the fluid is rheologically assessed, by measuring its shear viscosity, surface tension and density.
-Then the relaxation time is determined by comparing the jetting of polymer solution from a Continuous Ink-Jet (CIJ) device experimentally and numerically.
-The numerical approach is first validated using test case and a viscoelastic Oldroyd-B model is then used to model the experimental solution.
+For very low relaxation time (i.e., lesser than a microsecond), viscoelastic fluid experimental determination is difficult, if not impossible.
+In this work, the relaxation time measurement of a weakly elastic polymer solution, too low to be measured using classical rheometry techniques, is assessed using a mixed experimental-numerical strategy.
+First the fluid is rheologically assessed, by measuring its shear viscosity, surface tension, and density.
+Then the relaxation time is determined by comparing the jetting of polymer solution from a continuous ink-jet (CIJ) device, experimentally and numerically.
+The numerical approach is first validated using test cases, and a viscoelastic Oldroyd-B model is used to model the experimental solution.
 The relaxation time is then a parameter allowing us to fit numerical simulation onto experimental results.
-This mixed strategy is particularly convenient for weakly elastic solution for which physical parameters can not be measured using experimental rheometry setup.
+This mixed strategy is particularly convenient for weakly elastic solution for which physical parameters cannot be measured using an experimental rheometry setup.